GetMeoutt/linux_assignment3/README.md

 >[!note]
- the reason the create system user and not regular user is to isolate task and permission, reducing risk of the accidental and malicious changes
+ the reason to create system user and not regular user is to isolate task and permission, reducing risk of the accidental and malicious changes

 >[!Tip]
 >By sperate user and give the permission to do the user only what they need, it follows  the principle of principle of least privilege (POLP): Grant only the minimum permissions necessary for a user, process, or application to perform its tasks, and nothing more